INCOMING TRAVEL ADVISORY:

 PROHIBITED ITEMS - Certain Items are not allowed to be carried through security checkpoints, in carry-on luggage or onto aircraft.
 For current information please click the link below.

-Starting in October 2020 all travelers will need to present Real ID compliant identification to transit TSA checkpoints.
+Starting October 1, 2021 all travelers will need to present Real ID compliant identification to transit TSA checkpoints.
 Click below to learn more.

 1100 Terminal Circle Drive